contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Do tax treaties reduce the 10% WHT on dividends?

 Potentially yes.
-Brazil has tax treaties with 35+ jurisdictions, with WHT rates on dividends varying from 5% to 25% depending on the treaty and conditions (typically lower for substantial shareholdings).
+Brazil has tax treaties with ~38 jurisdictions, with WHT rates on dividends varying from 5% to 25% depending on the treaty and conditions (typically lower for substantial shareholdings).
+Note there is no Brazil-US treaty, despite the US being the largest investor.
 Treaty application requires meeting beneficial ownership and substance requirements.
 The Multilateral Instrument (MLI) introduces Principal Purpose Test that may challenge conduit structures.

 What is an APA and is it available under Law 14.596/2023?